abernklau1/Destiny2SentimentAnalysis/README.md

 ## Business Problem

-Destiny 2 has been successful in its ability to create a story that entices gamers.
-Now that the story is coming to a close in the next year, the idea of a new game is brought up.
+Destiny 2 has been successful in its ability to create a story and gameplay that entices gamers.
+Bungie has the rest of the Destiny franchise planned out and now looks toward the Destiny community on Twitter.
 In order to gather a sense of the community's sentiment around Destiny 2, Bungie wants to analyze the twitter hype surrrounding Destiny 2.

 **The Goal**: Deliver a classification model to the stakeholder (Bungie) that can predict the sentiment of tweets involving Destiny 2.
 These predictions can bring light to the community's thoughts on Destiny 2.